Hammer Toe Treatments in Asheville

 If you have not responded well to conservative measures, or if your hammer toe lacks sufficient flexibility, surgery may be the best option.
 Typically, hammer toe surgery can be performed an outpatient procedure using local anesthesia.

-During surgery, Dr. Massey will release the over-tightened tendons to allow the toe to relax.
-Depending on your needs, he may also remove a small piece of bone to optimally correct the problem.
+Your surgeon will release the over-tightened tendons to allow the toe to relax.
+Depending on your needs, we may also remove a small piece of bone to optimally correct the problem.

 Recovery after hammer toe surgery typically involves several weeks non-weight bearing, plus physical therapy to assist in healing and help address any muscular imbalances.